codewars/docs/content/references/markdown/index.md

 ## Paragraphs & line continuations:

 * To get separated paragraphs, put an empty line between your paragraphs in the text.
-    If you just use a line break, both parapgraphs will be merged together when rendered, like those two lines even if they are written on two différent lines.
+    If you just use a line break, both parapgraphs will be merged together when rendered, like those two lines even if they are written on two different lines.

 * If you just want a line break without any space between the paragraphs, put two whitespaces
     ...at the end of the line, like it is here.